AbhishekPednekar84/personal-blog-site/content/travis-digitalocean.md

 Keep this terminal session open for now as the public key needs to be copied into the `authorized_keys` file.

 ## Travis CI configuration
 Travis CI looks for a file called `.travis.yml` in the git repository before running the build.
-This configuration file contains all the steps that Travis CI needs to follow while running the pipeline.
-You will need to create `.travis.yml` in the project root folder.
+This configuration file contains all the steps that Travis CI needs to follow while running the build and should be created in the project root folder.
 You can use any text editor of your choice.
-The example uses `nano`.
+This example uses `nano`.

 ```
 sudo nano .travis.yml